dsmundhe/Pair-A-Dice/README.md

 # getSkills

 **getSkills** is an educational platform designed to help users find courses for different tech skills.
-This project is built to provide a wide range of learning resources, from beginner to advanced levels, across various technology domains.
+This platform offers courses across various domains, helping learners acquire skills from trusted sources in the tech industry.

 ## Table of Contents